As we face another 3 weeks of lockdown due to COVID 19 we’re sure many parents are looking for ideas to keep kids active and amused.

 Share your garden successes

 We hope these ideas prove helpful in coping with the weeks ahead.
-If you’ve got any of your own that you’d like to share with other parents, please feel free to get in touch and let us know.
-Or to share them on our Facebook and Instagram page.
-We’d love to hear and see what you’ve been up to.
+If you’ve got any of your own that you’d like to share with other parents, please feel free to get in touch or share them on our Facebook and Instagram page.
+We’d love to see what you’ve been up to.